LincaMarius/FPGA_7_Segment_Display_Driver/1_ Digit_Display/README_1.md

 The source code for the Test Bench of the application "Application 1" written in the Verilog language is here:

 https://github.com/LincaMarius/FPGA_7_Segment_Display_Driver/blob/main/1_%20Digit_Display/Aplication_1_tb.v

+## Display BCD encoded binary number on a 7 Segment Common Cathode LED display
+Connecting the Common Cathode 7 Segment LED display to the FPGA chip is done as in Figure 1A.
+For other development boards, the number for each connected pin is changed accordingly.

+Seg0 to Seg6 represent the Segment command, which corresponds to segments a to g of the 7-segment display.
+BP is the Decimal Point command.